RECON IMAGER Manual

 FUSION DRIVE – APFS macOS Mojave

-Use the Disk Manager to identify the logical volume of the APFS Fusion drive.
-The logical volume will be displayed underneath the APFS Synthesized Volume (disk2 in the image below).
-The examiner will have to decrypt the volume (disk2s1in the image below) if the Mac has FileVault enabled.
-A physical image of macOS Mojave Fusion drives at this time are not mountable, only logical images are mountable.
+Use the Disk Manager to identify the user DATA partition of the synthesized APFS Fusion drive.
+The logical volume will be displayed underneath the APFS Synthesized Volume (usually named “Macintosh HD”).
+The examiner will have to decrypt the volume if FileVault is enabled.
+Once decrypted, a logical image can be made.

-Image Type – Logical Folder/Sparseimage/TAR; Sparseimage format is best with Mac-Based Forensic tools such as RECON Lab while TAR format is best for usage in Windows-Based Forensic tools.
+Image Type – Any Logical Option.
+The sparse image or DMG-RW format is best with Mac-based Forensic tools such as RECON Lab while the Folder or .tar format is best for usage in Windows-based Forensic tools.

 11.Imaging A Mac With A T2 Chipset